Oenothera cespitosa: Description

 Oenothera cespitosa is a low growing herbaceous plant that grows from a substantial taproot.
 Plants can have stems that can reach as much as 40 cm in length or lack stems entirely.
 When present the stems are quite variable.
 They might be branched near the base or unbranched and are usually covered in fine glandular hairs, but can also be hairless on occasion.
 New shoots are sometimes produced the plant's slender, spreading side roots.
 Though the rest of the plant is herbaceous the caudex is woody.

 The leaves grow together in a rosette.
 The leaves are sometimes hairless, but are more often puberulent, covered in small fine hairs, to villous-hirsute, covered in long hairs with a fine to coarse texture.
 They tend to be especially hairy on the leaf edges.
 Leaves range from 1.7 to 36 centimeters in length, but are usually shorter than 26 cm.
 They can be 0.3 to 6.5 cm wide, but are more commonly 0.5 to 4.5 cm.
 Normally they are oblanceolate to rhombic or spatulate in overall shape, but highly variable.
 The edges are irregualarly toothed, wavy, or even lobed and are narrowly pointed or rounded at the ends.

-The four-petaled white flowers open at in the afternoon to evening hours and remain open all night.
+The four-petaled white flowers open in the afternoon to evening hours and remain open all night.
 The flowers wilt the next day when it becomes hot.
 The fading flower petals darken and turn light rose to dark rose purple.
 Pressed flowers are generally darker than those found on plants in nature.
 Open flowers produce a strong, sweet floral scent accompanied by a slight smell like rubber.
 Each petal can measure 1.6 to 6 cm long, though more often 2-5 cm.
 A notch in the center of the petal may make them obcordate, heart shaped with the point attaching to floral tube, or they can be obovate, shaped like a teardrop.
 The flower has a long tube that extends to where it attaches to the plant.

 Each flower bud develops by itself in a separate leaf axil, the crevice formed where the leaf's base attaches to the plant.
 Buds are closed by four sepals that measure 1.5 to 5.5 cm long and that curve backwards separately when the flower is in bloom.
 On any evening during the bloom season each stem may produce one to six flowers.
 Depending on elevation the blooming season can start as early as April and end as late as August.